-We were heading into our final days of our tour of Costa Brava.
+We were heading into our final days of our tour of the Costa Brava, Spain.
 I know I sound like a broken record when I say I have so many stories to tell.
 And, I will, I promise.
 But, when you have the chance to get a sneak peak into the best restaurant in the world, the story is one that has to jump the queue.

 This story starts simply enough.
 We were headed to a traditional rice lunch in Girona with our friend, Jaume, because, well, on Thursdays you eat rice.
 Jaume, Marketing Director of the Costa Brava Tourism Office, who we’ve been working with during these five weeks.
 As we drove across Girona, with Jaume riding shotgun in our rental car, he mentioned that the rice we would eat was at the original Restaurant Can Roca, run by the mother of the famous Roca brothers.

 For those of you “normal” people, whose Facebook feed was not inundated two weeks ago with big time foodie news, the Roca brothers run El Celler Can Roca.
 Can Roca was just crowned the best restaurant in the world.
 They often run neck in neck with Noma, a restaurant in Copenhagen.
 But, this year, they topped the chart.

 Costa Brava is home to more Michelin star restaurants per capita than any other region in the world.
 Can Roca tops them all, and it is impossible to travel to Costa Brava without hearing the restaurant named in almost every conversation about the food in Catalunya.